Nigeria invitee Yakubu leaks three as SKF Sered bow to FC Nitra | Goal.com

 The 21-year-old is one of the three shot-stoppers invited by the three-time African champions for October’s friendlies against Algeria and Tunisia.

-Sered went to Stadion pod Zoborom on the back of eight games without defeat, however, they put up an abysmal showing to crumble against Gergely Geri’s side.
+Sered went to Stadion pod Zoborom on the back of eight games without defeat, however, they put up a disappointing showing to crumble against Gergely Geri’s side.

 Yakubu conceded the first goal two minutes into the game after fumbling a long-range shot from Slovak midfielder Martin Adamec.